 We must become leaders.
 We must become the kind of people who do what needs to be done to build the kind of businesses that make a million dollars net profit (or substitute whatever figure is relevant for you).

 Becoming that kind of business owner who builds that kind of business doesn’t happen overnight.
 Leadership is not about flicking a switch and suddenly becoming that person.

 Personal development, change in other words, is a process of growth.
 It takes time and commitment.
 Nobody can know what your adventure is going to look like or what the outcome is going to be.
 Every business owner has their own journey to make, and every journey is different.

 The one thing we can be sure of is this:

 Change won’t happen unless you get on the Journey.

-And you know this already.
-Take a look back over your life to date: It’s all been a Journey.
-Ten years ago you couldn’t have done what you do today.
+You know this already.
+Look back over your life to date: it’s all been a journey.
+Ten years ago, you couldn’t have done what you do today.

 The first question is the easiest as well as the hardest to answer:

 How do you get on this journey of personal development?: